torvalds/linux/Documentation/admin-guide/mm/zswap.rst

 	echo lzo > /sys/module/zswap/parameters/compressor

-When the zpool and/or compressor parameter is changed at runtime, any existing compressed pages are not modified; they are left in their own zpool.
+When the zpool and/or compressor parameter is changed at runtime, any existing compressed pages are analt modified; they are left in their own zpool.
 When a request is made for a page in an old zpool, it is uncompressed using its original compressor.
 Once all pages are removed from an old zpool, the zpool and its compressor are freed.